 2. The Political Economy of Internal Migration

-In this joint research agenda with Bethany Lacina, we examine the political economy of internal migration in politically decentralized countries.
-We theorize that the partisan alignment of state and national governments is likely to condition state responses to migration.
-In “The Effects of Weather-Induced Migration on Sons of the Soil Violence in India,” published in World Politics, we argue that migration is likely to be met with riots when state and national governments are not copartisans.
+In two published papers, Lacina and I theorize that the partisan alignment of state and national governments is likely to condition state responses to migration.
+In “The Effects of Weather-Induced Migration on Sons of the Soil Violence in India,” published in World Politics, we argue that migration is likely to be met with riots when India’s state and national governments are not copartisans.
 Under these conditions, “native” state populations are politically marginalized and resort to violence to disincentivize migration.
 The theory is tested and confirmed using a natural experiment due to unplanned, natural disaster-induced migration in India.
 The paper challenges the conventional wisdom that migration is met with riots under conditions of economic stress.

 In “Fiscal Federalism at Work?
 Central Responses to Internal Migration in India,” published in World Development, we argue that a central tenet of the mostly normative fiscal federalism literature—that migration should prompt national governments to increase transfers to migrant receiving areas—is unlikely to obtain in practice.
 Adopting a political economy perspective, we instead argue that migration is likely to prompt fiscal transfers when state and national governments are copartisans.
 This theory is also tested and confirmed using a natural experiment due to unplanned, natural disaster-induced migration in India.
 The political bias in the fiscal response to migration is normatively unattractive, economically inefficient and is a barrier to greater migration.

 3. Political Economy of Development

 My third research agenda examines the political economy of development, frequently by leveraging natural experiments to study variation in economic development across India.
 This agenda has four clusters: